Tennessee and the Volkswagen Diesel Settlement

 On April 9, 2017, Electrify America published the National ZEV Investment Plan: Cycle 1, which runs through June 2019.
 On February 4, 2019, Electrify America published the Nation ZEV Investment Plan: Cycle 2, which runs from July 2019 through December 2021.
 EPA reviewed and approved both plans prior to publication.

-TDEC has submitted feedback to Electrify America for both the Cycle 1 and Cycle 2 solicitations for public comment, proposals, and recommendations.
+TDEC has submitted feedback to Electrify America for the Cycle 1, Cycle 2, and Cycle 3 solicitations for public comment, proposals, and recommendations.
 The State will continue to coordinate and engage with the company in an effort to spur investment by Electrify America in Tennessee.

 Stay up-to-date on Electrify America’s activities by visiting media.electrifyamerica.com to read all relevant press releases.
 To view an up-to-date map of all current and planned Electrify America charging stations, visit www.electrifyamerica.com/locate-charger.